 Step-by-step guide to applying pressure

-- Continue stimulation for 2-3 minutes on each wrist.
+Stick with it for 2-3 minutes on each wrist.

 Tips for using wristbands or tools